karthikrmw/webhook-message-queue/README.md

 All webhooks must be send to path `/webhook-producer` inorder to queue the webhook.
 A producer token must be passed as query param to authenticate.

 In order to get the list of webhooks queued in redis.
-A POST call must be made to `/webhook-consumer` A consumer token must be passed as query param to authenticate.
+A GET call must be made to `/webhook-consumer` A consumer token must be passed as query param to authenticate.

 Consumer and producer tokens can be set in the docker-compose file